 CLR 2306

-Prerequisites: D RF 1301 and 2DD 1303

-Tuition & Fees In-Person: \$725 Online: \$600

 В Thursday 9:30 a.m12:30 p.m.
-Ruello

-Online Thursday 1:00-4:00 p.m.
-Ruello
+Ruello С Thursday 1:00-4:00 p.m. ТВА

 Projects in this class are designed to address the relativity and interaction of color in the visual arts.
 Emphasis is on learning by direct perception of color phenomena, with studies on juxtaposition, harmony, and quantity executed in paint, colored papers, and nontraditional materials.
-Online courses will meet on either the BlueJeans or Zoom platform on the given date and time.
-Instructions on how to access these platforms as well as the handouts and other class information will be distributed to students prior to the first class meeting.